Winter Roofing Inspection

 Winter in North Carolina is less about large amounts of snow accumulation and more about preparing your home (and roof) for the potential ice storm and freak Nor’easter that heads our way.
 A little preparation for the winter months can go a long way towards preventing mold growth, rot, and reducing costly repairs due to unchecked roof damage.

 A basic winter roof inspection should be done at the change of season to make sure your roof is prepared for the months ahead.
-At TruBlue Roofing, we believe that preventative maintenance is much more manageable than dealing with a major concern because something was left unchecked.
+At TruBlue Roofing and Remodeling, we believe that preventative maintenance is much more manageable than dealing with a major concern because something was left unchecked.
 Take a look at three major areas to devote your time to during a winter roof inspection.